TarasyukV/sneaker-data-exploration/README.md

-# Sneaker-data-exploration
+# Sneaker-Data-Exploration
-## Project Overview
+## INTRODUCTION

-This project analyzes a dataset of 500 sneaker models to evaluate sales performance, revenue drivers, inventory efficiency, and seasonal demand patterns.
+The global sneaker market is highly competitive, with brands constantly balancing demand, inventory levels, and product condition.
+While some models generate strong revenue and high sell-through rates, others underperform due to damage rates, overproduction, or seasonal fluctuations.

-The objective is to identify top-performing models, assess operational risks such as damaged and unsold inventory, and understand how different editions and price segments impact overall profitability.
+This project explores a dataset of 500 sneaker models to analyze revenue performance, sales efficiency, inventory health, and seasonality patterns.
+The goal is to identify high-performing models, measure the financial impact of product damage, and uncover trends that influence overall profitability.

-Data cleaning and transformation were performed in Power Query and PostgreSQL, and the final analytical dashboard was developed in Tableau to generate structured, business-oriented insights.
+By combining SQL-based data aggregation with business-oriented metrics, this analysis highlights which models truly drive revenue and which factors may limit performance.

-## Dataset Information
+## DATASET INFORMATION
 - Source: [Kaggle – 500 Sneakers Dataset](https://www.kaggle.com/datasets/comhek/500-snickers-dataset?select=snicker_dataset_with_dates.csv)
 - Rows: 500
-#### Fields(after cleaning/transformation)
+#### FIELDS(after cleaning/transformation)
 - Name
 - Type
 - Total sold
 - Total unsold